wwoods/job_stream/README.md

     python setup.py install

+If using [Conda](https://www.continuum.io/downloads), then install boost first:

+    conda install boost
+    pip install job_stream

-*Note: You may need to specify custom include or library paths:*
+*Note: If not using `conda`, you may need to specify custom include or library paths:*

     CPLUS_INCLUDE_PATH=~/my/path/to/boost/ \
         LD_LIBRARY_PATH=~/my/path/to/boost/stage/lib/ \